Blog » Wreck Diving Articles » Advanced Wreck Diving: The Ultimate Guide

 If the diving team exits the wreck missing a diver, they will have wasted critical time and also lost the ‘last point’ where the team was united – which makes a potential search far greater in scale.

-If diving inside wrecks with a high potential for silt disturbance, a prudent team of wreck divers may even physically rehearse their contingency drills on dry land, or in open water, prior to the wreck penetration dive.
+If diving inside wrecks with a high potential for silt disturbance, a prudent team of wreck divers may even physically rehearse their contingency drills on dry land, or in open water, before the wreck penetration dive.

 ‘SOAL’ Protocol for Silt-Outs